-Mother's Day is a wonderful opportunity to highlight the beautiful vocation of motherhood and the gift of life.
+Mother's Day is a wonderful opportunity to highlight the beautiful vocation of motherhood and the gift of human life.
 It calls us to cherish the gift of life that we receive from our mothers and to pray for all women to whom God has entrusted life in a very special way.
-As we pray in thanksgiving for the gift of all mothers, we also specifically remember mothers experiencing difficult pregnancies and pray they may find support and encouragement in choosing life for their children.
+As we pray in thanksgiving for the gift of mothers, we remember mothers experiencing difficult pregnancies and pray they may find support and encouragement in choosing life for their children.